DiLRandI/ShopMate/docs/technical-architecture.md

 - Use `sync.WaitGroup.Go` for structured fan-out work (e.g., concurrent export generation) to avoid manual counter management. citeturn6search0
 - For concurrent testing, exercise workflows with `testing/synctest` to catch timing bugs in stock adjustments and backup scheduling. citeturn6search0

+### Authentication & Authorization
+- `internal/auth` owns user repositories, password hashing helpers (bcrypt by default, ready for Argon2), and session token issuance (signed, short-lived refresh in memory).
+- Seed a default super admin (`admin` / `admin`) in the first migration; flag `requires_password_reset` so the UI can force a change after the first login.
+- Store users in a dedicated `users` table (username, password hash, role, timestamps, reset flag).
+Reuse the shared SQLite connection, wrap mutations in transactions, and expose CRUD via interfaces for testability.
+- Add Wails middleware that loads the session, attaches the authenticated user to request context, and enforces role checks (`ADMIN`, `OPERATOR`).
+Deny execution before reaching domain services if the caller lacks the privilege.
+- Log auth events (success, failure, password change) through the shared `slog` adapters without recording raw passwords.
+- Keep the implementation offline-first: no external auth servers or compliance integrations are required in v1.0; everything lives inside the local SQLite database.

 ### Backup & Restore Lifecycle
 - `internal/services/backup` now schedules nightly snapshots (next-midnight ticker) and on-shutdown backups.
 Retention defaults to 30 and trims both files and metadata for older entries using millisecond-resolution filenames.
 - Manual restore copies the selected snapshot, records a pre-restore backup automatically, and is covered by integration tests in `service_test.go`.